 The School receives a substantial portion of its revenue from the District of Columbia and the Federal Government.
 If a significant reduction in this revenue should occur, it may have an effect on the School's programs.
-During the years ended June 30, 2015 and 2014, 90 percent and 73 percent, respectively, of the School's revenue was comprised of grant funding from the District of Columbia and the Federal Government.
+During the years ended June 30, 2016 and 2015, 98% and 90%, respectively, of the School's revenue was comprised of grant funding from the District of Columbia and the Federal Government.